Vanport Manufacturing, Inc. is formed with the purpose of processing small logs for domestic lumber and exporting large logs to Japan.

 Vanport receives its PEFC® (Program for the Endorsement of Forest Certification) certification on November 28th, 2012.

 Frutifor Lumber Company in Tacuarembó, Uruguay, starts its new sawmill.
-Vanport is the exclusive exporter of their sawmill’s pine products.
+Vanport becomes an exporter of their sawmill’s pine products.

 Vanport begins a marketing program for a manufacturer in Japan, Sun Cedar, a new sawmill producing Japanese cedar lumber for the export market.